On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: Factorisation and interpolation in half of the weight space

 \subsection{Comparison of motivic classes}

 In this section we prove a relation between motivic cohomology classes.
 We will need Theorems~\ref{thm:deligne-regulator-beilinson-element} and~\ref{thm:complex-l-value}, which allow us to ``lift'' the complex factorisation in terms of motivic classes.
-We then put ourselves in the following hypotheses:

-Actually, the two hypotheses are equivalent, since for $f$ to be non-zero we need $k \equiv a_{\psi}$ modulo $2$.
-The mentioned results provide equations linking higher cyclotomic classes and Beilinson-Flach $K$-elements to complex $L$-values.
+We suppose that $j$ is \emph{even}.
+The mentioned results provide equations linking higher cyclotomic classes and Beilinson--Flach $K$-elements to complex $L$-values.
 In particular, $\phi_{\psi}$ is related to the value $L'(\psi,j-k)$ and $b_f$ is related to the value $L'(f,f,j+1)$.
-Recall equation~\eqref{eq:leading-terms} relating leading terms of the complex $L$-functions: